Military

 Picture from Chase p.108.

-The first use of terrain models was due to military purposes.
+Terrain models were first used for military purposes.
 The relief model allows a quick overview of a certain area.
-Time is in war an absolute crucial point.
-This means, that the relief of the interesting area must be prepared before a probable conflict.
-But nowadays the computer based production of terrain models allows production even in very short time, assumed the needed raw data inclusive digital terrain model already exists.
-A model of the landscape enables to memorise the details much better than a map and minimises the risk of incorrect reading of a map.
-In addition the field of vision from each point is easily to detect, something very important in war and not so easy to find out from a map.
-It is also possible to easy evaluate the coverage of a fire position.
+In war, time is a crucial factor.
+This means that the relief of the area of interest must be prepared before a possible conflict.
+However, nowadays the computer based production of terrain models allows production even in very short time, assuming that the needed raw data including a digital terrain model already exist.
+A model of the landscape enables memorising the details much better than a map and minimises the risk of incorrect map reading.
+In addition the field of vision from each point is easily ascertained, something very important in war and not so easy to find out from a map.
+It is also possible to easily evaluate the coverage of a fire position.

-Terrain models were used extensively in World War II and during the Korean War plastic relief maps first were used.
+Terrain models were used extensively in World War II, and during the Korean War plastic relief maps were used for the first time.

 French relief plan of Montmelian

-French relief plan of Montmelian.The French depicted their victory at the battle of Montmélian by a model 1:411, 461 x 412 cm, 1693, repaired in 1790 and later on.
+French relief plan of Montmelian.The French depicted their victory at the battle of Montmélian in a model 1:411, 461 x 412 cm, 1693, repaired in 1790 and later on.

 Picture from Roux p.68.